pstfni/chopin/docs/index.md

 # Chopin

-Welcome to the Chopin, the Spotify Playlist manager.
+Welcome to Chopin, the Spotify Playlist manager.

 ### What is Chopin ?